sarthaksrinivas/haptic-vision/README.md

 # Haptic Vision

-What if you could see with your sense of touch?
+What if you could read anything with your sense of touch?